HappyDustbunny/FuzzyPlan/README.md

 Read more at https://madshorn.dk/planner/index.html where there will be links to YouTube tutorials.
 The web app will be hosted at https://fuzzyplan.madshorn.dk for as long as I can afford it.
 Hopefully a long time, but feel free to grab your own copy of the code here if you like the app :-)

-FuzzyPlan is free to use and ALL data is stored on your phone/computer.
+FuzzyPlan is free to use under a MIT licence and ALL data is stored on your phone/computer.
 No data is collected by me.

 I can't guarantee everything works and that you will be reminded as planned, so have important stuff in a traditional calendar with alarms too.